Connie Francis – Somewhere, My Love

 248.2 million tickets (worldwide)

-As of 2016, it is the eighth highest-grossing film of all time in the United States and Canada, adjusted for ticket-price inflation.
-In addition, it is also one of the top ten highest-grossing films worldwide after adjusting for inflation.
-In 1998, it was ranked by the American Film Institute 39th on their 100 Years… 100 Movies list, and by the British Film Institute the following year as the 27th greatest British film of all time.
+As of 2022, it is the ninth highest-grossing film worldwide after adjusting for inflation.
+In 1998, it was ranked 39th by the American Film Institute on their 100 Years… 100 Movies list, and by the British Film Institute in 1999 as the 27th greatest British film ever.

 Plot